geyerbri/jekyll-tutorial/README.md

 Many people find using multiple branches for a repository particularly helpful, especially with keeping unintentional material from being public on one's website.
 But, for those of us who are building a Jekyll site that may not get much traffic, it would probably be easier to maintain just one repo branch - the "master" branch - and have that one selected as the source for the repo's GitHub Pages website.
 To generate a website on a project repo, simply navigate to the repo's Settings tab, scroll down to the GitHub Pages section, choose the "master branch" source for the website, and click "Save."
 Here you can see that "gh-pages" would be another acceptable source - if such a branch exists in the repo - as well as a folder within the "master" branch called "docs."
 If one would prefer to maintain two branches in the repo, then creating a "gh-pages" branch will automatically generate the website because GitHub's system automatically recognizes this specific branch name as the source of a desired website.
 A user can, at any time after creating the "gh-pages" branch, change the source setting to either "master" or "docs."

 ## Website Front Page
+**Note:** From this point onward, I will refer to the reader's username as \[username] and anyone following this tutorial while building a site in an organizational repository should substitute the organization name (\[organization] above) for the username.

 ### index.html
 Create a file named index.html and paste the following code into its body: